abersailbot/xpb/README.md

 '''Your boat will not work until you do these things:'''

  1. symlink /dev/arduino to your Arduino device.
 Each Arduino has its own unique ID and will appear in /dev/serial/by-id.
-Run sudo ls -s /dev/serial/by-id/usb-Arduino__www.arduino.cc__0043_85430363039351A0A032-if00 /dev/arduino (replacing usb-Arduino__www.arduino.cc__0043_85430363039351A0A032-if00 with the appropriate ID)
+Run sudo ls -s /dev/serial/by-id/usb-Arduino__www.arduino.cc__0043_85430363039351A0A032-if00 /dev/arduino (replacing usb-Arduino__www.arduino.cc__0043_85430363039351A0A032-if00 with the appropriate ID).
+Don't do this if you don't use an Arudino.
  2. Install the SPI to UART driver for talking to the GPS.
 This wasn't ready when wrote this script as we didn't have the hardware to test it with.
+OR Install a standard serial GPS and connect to the Raspberry Pi's serial port.
+Don't do step3 if you do this.
  3. Change the GPSD device, edit /etc/default/gpsd and change the line DEVICES="/dev/ttyAMA0" to match the GPS device.

 Things you might want to do: